 Hosted services revenue is reported at the amount that reflects the ultimate consideration expected to be received and primarily consist of fees that provide customers access to the Conversational Cloud.
 We have determined such access represents a stand-ready service provided continually throughout the contract term.
 As such, control and satisfaction of this stand-ready performance obligation is deemed to occur over time.
 We recognize this revenue over time on a ratable basis over the contract term, beginning on the date that access to the Conversational Cloud platform is made available to the customer.
 The passage of time is deemed to be the most faithful depiction of the transfer of control of the services as the customer simultaneously receives and consumes the benefit provided by our performance.
 Subscription contracts are generally one year or longer in length, billed monthly, quarterly or annually in advance.
 Additionally, for certain of our larger customers, we may provide call center labor through an arrangement with one or more of several qualified vendors.
-For most of these customers, we pass the fee we incur with the labor provider and its fee for the hosted services through to our customers in the form of a fixed fee for each order placed via our online engagement solutions.
+For most of these customers, we use a model, referred to as Gainshare, in which we pass the fee we incur with the labor provider and its fee for the hosted services through to our customers in the form of a fixed fee for each order placed via our online engagement solutions.
 For these Gainshare arrangements, we act as a principal in a transaction if we control the specified goods or services before they are transferred to the customer.

-Revenue attributable to our monthly hosted Business services accounted for 81% and 82% of total revenue for the three months ended March 31, 2023 and 2022, respectively.
+Revenue attributable to our monthly hosted Business services accounted for 83% and 78% of total revenue for the three months ended June 30, 2023 and 2022, respectively, and 82% and 84% for the six months ended June 30, 2023 and 2022, respectively.